 How Do You Stop Diapers Leaking?

-The best way to stop a diaper from leaking is to ensure the fit is correct.
+The best way to stop a diaper or nappy from leaking is to ensure the fit is correct.

 By following the guide above, you should reduce the chance of major leaking and poop blow outs.

 Quite often, the main reason a diaper leaks is because it is too small.

 As a bigger diaper can naturally withstand more pee and poop, the chances of leaking are smaller.

 If you are in doubt about the correct diaper size, there is no harm buying one size up and testing, because even if the diapers are too big, you can always store them away until your baby grows into them.

 When you do move up in size, be sure to check the fit around the waist and thighs, and pay special attention to make sure there aren’t any gaps between the diaper and your baby.

 - How To Organize Baby Clothes Without A Closet?